-Prerequisite: VOCN 288B and VOCN 288BL.
-A current

-CPR card for health care providers.
-Corequisite: VOCN 289C and 289CP
+Prerequisite: VOCN 288B and VOCN 288BL, health evaluation, a current CPR card for health care providers, current malpractice insurance..

 An advanced medical-surgical course designed to provide the vocational nursing student with application of the knowledge of nursing care for the older adult in a skilled nursing setting.
 Utilization of Orem's self-care theory and nursing process is continued.
 The developmental challenges and rewards of the older adult are studied.
 Normally offered for four and one-half weeks.